chlam4/turbo-goprobe-prometheus/README.md

 # turbo-goprobe-prometheus

-This is a prototype GO SDK probe developed for the Turbonomic Operations Manager.
-This probe aims to discover applications and nodes from [Prometheus](https://prometheus.io/).
-It is being developed actively and please expect a lot of changes.
+This is a GO SDK probe that aims to discover applications and nodes from [Prometheus](https://prometheus.io/) for the Turbonomic Operations Manager.
+This probe is of **_prototype_** quality at the moment.

 As of currently, this probe supports:
 * Creating Application entities based on the Prometheus [webdriver](https://github.com/mattbostock/webdriver_exporter)